Nil0606/Scientific-Calculator/README.md

 # Scientific-Calculator
-This first practical of JavaScript.
+This first practical of JavaScrip in LMS.